Dragutin Topić: Doping

 On 2 February 2001, after a meeting in Wuppertal, Germany, he was tested and his urine sample showed the presence of norandrosterone in concentrations slightly higher than allowed.
 He was tested positive to norandrosterone and suspended for two years.

 Personal life

 His wife is Serbian former track and field athlete and national record holder in triple jump, Biljana Topić (née Mitrović), and he served as her coach while he was still an active competitor.
 Their daughter, Angelina Topić, won the high jump event at the 2022 European U18 Championships and also holds the national record in high jump, as well as equal world U18 best.
+During the 1990's, Topić was a member of the Yugoslav Left (JUL) political party.